altumguides/altumguides.github.io/index.md

   - For each subject, you are to determine whether or not **90% or more of the total number of images belong to a SINGLE face identity**.
 	  - If more than 90% of the images shown for a celebrity subject belongs to a single face identity, then click the green `Good` button.
 	  - Otherwise, click the red `Bad` button.
-  - You can select an image that you think is not representative the main identity.
+  - You can select an image that you think is not representative of the main identity.
 Doing this will modify the `Percentage` information.
-You can use this information to help you in this task.
+You can use this information to help you in your objective.
 Images that may satisfy this condition include:
 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
   - Generally, if the subject is in the picture and is in the focus, then the image is representative so you should not select it.